Come as you are; Give as you can.

 Imagine a place to REPURPOSE

 As we develop feasts out of repurposed food, we reduce food waste and isolation in our city.
 In offering our experience, skills, and talents so that others may thrive, we discover new purpose and meaning in our gifts and in our lives.

 In sharing nutritious meals and supportive connections, physical health and hope return.
 As we provide the basic human right to food, justice is restored.

 As we cultivate a welcoming and engaging environment, a sense of belonging is reborn.
 In coming together to share our time and our stories, a true sense of community is revived.

 The Provision Community Team

 Anna Wienke- Executive Director

-David Smith- Director of Community Outreach
+David Smith- Programs Director

 After months of time in the "Think Tank", Provision's Board and Staff decided that we would accomplish our mission by (1) serving free meals in an engaging, welcoming space where all members of the community can dine with us, (2) inviting various local chefs to visit our facility to provide education and encouragement on food preparation, sustainable living practices, and the reduction of food waste, and (3) connecting members of the community who are able to donate their time and skills or talents with others in the community who seek support or mentoring in one or more areas of their lives through our Harvest program.
 We will fund these activities through a combination of grants and donations from individuals, foundations, businesses, and governmental entities.